Create, Connect, and Be Inspired

 Forms, Finishes, and Fire with Seth Barendse & Annette Sidner–Carlson

-Immersive Workshop in Light, Atmosphere & Color with Michelle Held
+Immersive Workshop in Light, Atmosphere & Color with Michelle Held (CLASS FULL)

 Impressionistic Painting With Pastel & Oil with Greg Barnes

-Jewelry Casting with Olivia Ruxton
+Jewelry Casting with Olivia Cramer

-Portrait Drawing with Katelyn Chapman
+Portrait Painting in Oils with Katelyn Chapman

 Note: Scroll down for detailed class descriptions, instructor bios, and pricing information.